Siege of Zaragoza (1808): Background

 The Spanish conventional warfare had started with the Battles of El Bruch.
 Napoleon at first thought that they were a series of isolated uprisings and despatched a number of small columns to quell them.
 In Northeastern Spain Marshal Bessières assigned General Lefebvre-Desnouettes to quell the revolt in Aragon.
 Eventually his column included 5,000 infantry, 1,000 cavalry and two artillery batteries.
 Lefebvre quickly discovered, however, that the revolt was much more widespread than had been believed.

 The Spanish side was led by General José de Palafox who was the second son in an aristocratic Spanish family.
 He was appointed Captain-General of Aragon in late May.
 He successfully raised a force of 7,500 troops but was handicapped by the lack of experience of these troops with only about 300 experienced cavalry and a few gunners.

 Palafox made a few attempts to stop the French from even reaching Zaragoza.
-His elder brother the Marquis of Lazan attempted to stop them at Tudela on 8 June 1808 and again at Mallen on 13 June 1808.
+His elder brother Luis Rebolledo de Palafox, 4th Marquis of Lazán attempted to stop them at Tudela on 8 June 1808 and again at Mallen on 13 June 1808.
 Palafox then sent out a force of 6,000 but was defeated again at Alagon on 14 June 1808 and Palafox himself was wounded.
 Finally the remaining Spanish forces retreated into Zaragoza.